Mental Health Intake Form — Free Healthcare Template - Poper

 Symptom checklist

-Multi-select of common symptoms (low mood, anxiety, sleep problems, panic, intrusive thoughts, concentration issues).
-Compatible with PHQ-9 / GAD-7 structure for clinicians who use validated scoring.
+Multi-select of common symptoms such as low mood, anxiety, sleep problems, panic, intrusive thoughts, and concentration issues.

 Safety screening